JacobWennebro/venusdjs/README.md

+## DISCONTINUED & UNSUPPORTED, feel free to do whatever you want with it

 # Venus - a Discord.js framework 🤖

 After a couple sleepless nights we're ready to release this for the Discord Hack Week event.
 The idea of Venus is something our team has visioned making for a long time, mainly for the efficiency of our own bot.
 Not everything is perfect as of yet but I think we managed pretty well on the four days we were given.
 This is definitely  a project we wanna make long-term.